 Federal student loans qualify for loan “discharge” when the borrower dies.
 In the case of Parent PLUS loans, they are also discharged if the student who received the borrowed funds dies.

-In order to qualify for federal loan discharge due to death, borrowers must provide a copy of a death certificate to either the U.S. Department of Education or the loan servicer.
+In order to qualify for federal student loan discharge due to death, borrowers must provide a copy of a death certificate to either the U.S. Department of Education or the loan servicer.

 Some, but not all, private lenders discharge student loans after the student or loan holder dies.